Contact Us

 germanium window

-In the range of 2-12 μm, germanium is the most commonly used material for the production of spherical lenses and windows for high efficiency infrared in imaging system.
-Germanium has a high refractive index (about 4.0 through 2-14μm band), usually do not need to be modified due to its low chromatic aberration in low power imaging systems.
+In the range of 2-12 μm, germanium is the most commonly used material for the production of spherical lenses and windows for high-efficiency infrared imaging systems.
+Germanium has a high refractive index (about 4.0 through 2-14μm band), usually does not need to be modified due to its low chromatic aberration in low-power imaging systems.

 Germanium windows transmission

 Hyperion Optics utilizes precision double polishers to produce Germanium windows at competitive pricing.
-We strictly control every critical parameter at different processing stages, such as surface accuracy and every physical dimension to meet tolerance requirement.
-We provide special power controlled windows i.e. one surface with low power, while polish the other side with high power ring.
+We strictly control every critical parameter at different processing stages, such as surface accuracy and every physical dimension, to meet the tolerance requirements.
+We provide special power-controlled windows, i.e., one surface with low power, while polishing the other side with a high-power ring.
 Please talk to one of our technicians for further information.

 Germanium windows design